ycm-core/YouCompleteMe/README.md

 NOTE: Causes reparsing of the current translation unit.

-Supported in filetypes: `c, cpp, objc, objcpp`
+Supported in filetypes: `c, cpp, objc, objcpp, typescript`

 ### The `GetParent` subcommand